 heat that occurs during the summertimes.
 There's enough heat up there in the summer to kill any average duck or goose!
 Normally, inside the house in the back of a closet is a perfect spot, UNLESS the closet is subject to excessive humidity build-up.

-SLEEPING BAG TEMPERATURE RATINGS AND LOFT--- The scoop on Sleeping Bag temperature ratings, the best method for an average consumer without expensive testing lab equipment is to lay out the subject sleeping bag for several days to become fully fluffed-out.
+SLEEPING BAG TEMPERATURE RATINGS AND SLEEPING BAG LOFT--- The scoop on Sleeping Bag temperature ratings, the best method for an average consumer without expensive testing lab equipment is to lay out the subject sleeping bag for several days to become fully fluffed-out.
 Then take a normal 12 inch ruler and gently shove it up against the side of the bag, about where your ribs are.
-Carefully sight a level line, most likely you'll see a reading of somewhere around 5 to 8 inches.
+Carefully sight a level line, most likely you'll see a reading of somewhere around 4 to 8 inches.

 5 inches would be good to about 25 degrees